hashem78/projex_app/README.md

         copy the string and paste it after the "=" without the "< >" brackets

-    7. flutter pub run build_runner build
+    8. flutter pub run build_runner build
+    9. flutter pub run fast_i18n:build
-    8. flutter build <platform>[ios,android,web]
+    10. flutter build <platform>[ios,android,web]

     * Requires the firebase-cli tool https://firebase.flutter.dev/docs/overview#using-the-flutterfire-cli

 ## Contribution
-> Contribution to the project is limited to team members only. fork this repository and submit pull requests.
+* Contribution to the project is limited to team members only. fork this repository and submit pull requests.

+* To add translations do the following.
+    1. Fork this repo.
+    2. Create a <namespace\>_<locale\>.i18n.json for the screen you want to translate
+    3. The keys in this file are the same keys in the <namespace\>.i18n.json so just copy & paste the keys to the new file.
+    4. Translate key by key in the new file.
+    5. Run "flutter pub run fast_i18n:build" if you're done or "flutter pub run fast_i18n:watch" if you want your translations to auto build.
+    6. Submit a pull request

+    **Note: translations go to lib/i18n folder**